 Classes and Combinations

-The original rules gave options for characters changing classes (called “dual-classing”) or having two (or even three) classes at a time (“multi-classing”).
-I kept the PHB’s ruling that only humans could dual class, and that only demi-humans could multi-class.
+The original rules gave options for characters changing classes (called “dual-classing”) or having two or even three classes at a time (“multi-classing”).
+I kept the PHB’s ruling that only humans can dual-class, and that only demi-humans can multi-class.
 To simplify and improve multi-class combinations, I said that:

-- Player characters could have only two classes—three was just too much;
+- Player characters can have only two classes (three is just too complicated);

 - One class must be a “main” class (cleric, fighter, thief, or magic-user [if permitted by race], but not bard*); and,

-- The other class could be another “main” class, or a subclass of another main class, but not of the first class taken.
+- The other class can be another “main” class, or a subclass of another main class, but not a subclass of the first class taken.

-Thus, a half-elf could be a cleric/fighter, or a cleric/ranger, or even a cleric/assassin, but could not be a cleric/druid (main class + same type of subclass) or a ranger/assassin (two subclasses).
+Thus, a half-elf can be a cleric/fighter, or a cleric/ranger, or even a cleric/assassin, but cannot be a cleric/druid (main class + same type of subclass) or a ranger/assassin (two subclasses).

 **Because bards in my campaign have so many abilities from other classes, bards cannot multi-class.

 So, let’s talk about each character class, shall we?
 Next time out, we’ll look at what I did to make fighters, paladins, and rangers “simpler and better,” including the (literal) game-changing “Fighting Feats.”